 Children's clothes are laundered each evening and are handed in before they shower.
 Bedding is also laundered regularly throughout the course of the term.
 The laundry room is provisioned with a washing machine and tumble-dryer.
-(NMS 9.1) All belongings go home at the end of each term.
+(NMS 5.1) All belongings go home at the end of each term.

-Fire Procedures
+Fire Procedures (NMS 10)

-All staff and boarders are made fully aware of the evacuation routes and a fire drill which take place several times a term to ensure children who reside on different evening experience a practice.
+All staff and boarders are made fully aware of the evacuation routes and a fire drill which take place each term.
 A fire risk assessment is in place and is reviewed annually.
 Emergency lighting, fire alarms and fire fighting equipment are maintained under contract.
 Fire alarms are tested weekly during term time.
-(NMS 7.1/7.2) Fire drills are reviewed annually by the Bursar.
+Fire drills are reviewed annually by the Bursar.